rmosolgo/graphql-ruby/readme.md

     - This is a good chance to make an `Operation` abstraction of which `query`, `mutation` and `subscription` are members
     - For a subscription, `graphql` would send an outbound message to the system (allow the host application to manage its own subscriptions via Pusher, ActionCable, whatever)
 - Documentation
-  - Write a "Getting started with Rails"-type blog post
-  - Compile existing articles & slide decks and link to them from a guide

 ## Goals